Dreamspinner Press

 Dreamspinner Press is a Tallahassee, Florida based LGBTQ publisher.
 Dreamspinner Press is an independent publisher, specializing in gay romantic fiction with print, eBook, and audiobook releases, and titles translated in French, German, Italian, Spanish, Japanese, Korean, Thai, Turkish and Hungarian.
 Titles include content in contemporary, historical, mystery and suspense, science fiction, fantasy and paranormal, steampunk, transgender, Western, and humor genres, along with the house branded lines.
 In March 2012, a GLBT teen and new adult fiction imprint, Harmony Ink Press, was launched for readers ages 14–21.

 Authors

 Controversies

 In 2019, authors began reporting that royalty payments due from Dreamspinner Press were late or missing.
 Author TJ Klune alleged that $27,000 was outstanding.
-It was later paid after Klune threatened legal action.
+It was later partially paid after Klune threatened legal action.
 In 2020, more authors have reported missing or reduced royalty payments.
 Later that same year, Dreamspinner Press retained a lawyer to oversee restructuring of the company, but maintained that they had no intention of filing for bankruptcy.

 In August 2020, Dreamspinner Press was banned from the Romance Writers of America's Qualifying Markets list, due to a protracted period of failing to pay authors royalties.